Why is my EV charger

 Electrical

-The answer to 'why is my EV charger' is that there could be several common causes, including a faulty electrical connection, a problem with the charging station itself, or issues with the vehicle's charging system.
-Symptoms may include the charger not turning on, the vehicle not charging, or error messages on the charger or vehicle display.
+The answer to 'why is my EV charger' is that there could be several common causes, such as a tripped circuit breaker, a faulty electrical connection, or a problem with the charger itself.
+Symptoms may include the charger not powering on, slow or inconsistent charging, or error messages on the charger display.

 Step-by-Step Guide